fabianaramos/city_state_connect/README.md

 $ docker exec -it <CONTAINER_ID> rails db:create
 $ docker exec -it <CONTAINER_ID> rails db:migrate
 $ docker exec -it <CONTAINER_ID> rails db:seed
 ```

 # Running tests

-- Copy and paste the following command on your terminal:
+- Open a new terminal window and copy and paste the following command:

 ```bash
 $ docker exec -it <CONTAINER_ID> rspec